Bailey-Man/Bailey-Man/README.md

 2. RTF Tool: Remedial Time-Frame analysis tool for predicting estimated completion time and success of intervention methods towards contaminated groundwater wells.
 (Private Repo)

-3. CVA: Cryosphere Visualization and Analysis Jupyter Book
+3. CVA: Cryosphere Visualization and Analysis: a Jupyter Book regarding introductory data analysis and processing for satellite remote sensing of Earth's polar regions.

-4. UAPET: Underwater Animal Pose Estimation and Tracking
+4. UAPET: Underwater Animal Pose Estimation and Tracking: models designed for automating the collection of interactions between Dolphins that might provide evidence of their levels of cognitive ability.

 ## What I'm Learning 🌱